 The birthplace of Henry VII, Pembroke Castle was first built in 1093 out of timber and was reconstructed out of stone in 1189.
 It is impressive and fantastically preserved.
 While the history is undeniably impressive, the views from the top are breathtaking and highlight how the position of the castle helped it defend against invaders.

-Beneath the castle lies Wogan’s Cavern, a large cave which has had many uses throughout history, including being used as a shelter and a possible boathouse.
+Beneath the castle lies Wogan’s Cavern, a large cave that has had many uses throughout history, including being used as a shelter and a possible boathouse.

 There are often workshops held at the castle, so check out the events section on the website.